top of page

 5.2 MEMBERSHIP: The Party Precinct Committee Persons of Douglas County shall constitute the Central Committee.
 Precinct Committee Persons shall be elected in the manner provided by Oregon law.
 Oregon law requires a person receive at least three votes during a Primary Election and be a registered Oregon Democrat for at least six months prior to the filing date.
 A person may be appointed as a Precinct Committee Person by election at a Central Committee meeting.
 He/She must be present at said meeting or submit a written request.
 A Committee person may resign by written notice to the Central Committee Secretary or be recalled in the manner provided by State Law.

 5.3 VACANCIES IN OFFICE OF PRECINCT COMMITTEE PERSON: In the event the County Clerk shall declare a vacancy in the office of a Precinct Committee Person, the vacancy shall be filled in the manner provided by law.
+Democrats should be active party volunteers before being considered for appointment to be a PCP.
 The Central Committee may, at any meeting at which a quorum is present, select a person to fill a vacancy.
 The Executive Committee may, in advance of a selection to fill any vacancy, screen the person nominated for eligibility and make its recommendation.
 The County Clerk shall determine the eligibility of any person so selected in the manner provided by law, i.e., the person lives in that or an adjacent precinct.
-Persons to be selected to fill a vacancy must consent to selection
+Persons to be selected to fill a vacancy must consent to selection.

 5.4 DUTIES: The Central Committee shall: